Daiwv/MQL-2/README.md

 file: mm.mq4, it is code calculation money manegment(mm).

 file: tma_fair.mq4, it is code of indicator tma -strategy.
+In this code 1 error- I cannot find it.